-As Above so Below?
-Progress in understanding the role of belowground interactions in ecological processes
+Editorial: As Above So Below?
+Progress in Understanding the Role of Belowground Interactions in Ecological Processes

-- 4Ecology and Genetics Research Unit, University of Oulu, Finland
+- 4Ecology and Genetics, University of Oulu, Oulu, Finland

 Soils are one of the most diverse habitats on Earth, with microbiota comprising a large portion of this diversity.
 One theme emerging from this review is the tremendous variation in soil microbial communities and the outcome of interactions between soil microbes and plants.
 In this Research Topic researchers highlight belowground interactions and outline their myriad ecological roles, from affecting soil health through impacting plant interactions with aboveground fauna.
 The studies here broadened the conceptual framework for the study of belowground interactions, explored interactions between plants and microbial communities in the soil, and the flow of Plant-mediated interactions between above- and belowground invertebrates.
 These studies are shedding light on missing details of the belowground complex “Mother Earth and Her Children” is illustrating.

-Copyright: © 2019 Shelef, Hahn, Pineda, Mysore and Martinez Medina.
+Copyright © 2019 Shelef, Hahn, Pineda, Tejesvi and Martinez-Medina.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.